sherwin-dc/ES-synth-cw/README.md

 On the other hand, the tasks decoding (`decodeCANMessages`) and transmitting (`transmitCANMessages`) CAN messages are not run at set intervals.
 Rather, they attempt to read values from FreeRTOS queues / check if semaphores are available.
 If the queues are empty or the semaphores are unavailable, the tasks block (yield to other tasks) until there are elements to be read in the queue, or the semaphores become available.
 Their priority was determined as lower than `scanKeysTask`, as it is unacceptatble to miss a user's keypress, but higher than `updateLCD`.
 To avoid having two tasks with the same priority, the priority for `transmitCANMessages` was arbitrarily set higher than `decodeCANMessages`.

 The DMA for ADC has a variable sample rate which is implemented for pitch bend.
-Please refer [here](#scankeystask) for implementation details.

 ### Reading keypresses